maykon/SublimeTnsNames/README.md

 To install this plugin, you have two options:

-1. If you have Package Control installed, hit `Ctrl+Shift+P` and select `Package Control: Add Repository` and add de url `https://github.com/maykon/SublimeSaltComment`.
+1. If you have Package Control installed, hit `Ctrl+Shift+P` and select `Package Control: Add Repository` and add de url `https://github.com/maykon/SublimeTnsNames`.

-2. Simply search for `SublimeSaltComment` to install.
+2. Simply search for `SublimeTnsNames` to install.

 3. Clone source code to Sublime Text packages folder.